-The Isle of Tiree, located on the west coast of Scotland, is a true hidden gem waiting to be discovered.
+The Isle of Tiree, located in the Inner Hebrides, is a true hidden gem waiting to be discovered.
 With its pristine beaches, unspoiled landscapes, and charming villages, Tiree is a paradise for nature lovers, history buffs, and anyone seeking a peaceful getaway.

 One of the most picturesque villages on the island is Scarinish, a quaint settlement that offers a glimpse into the traditional way of life of Scotland’s Hebridean islands.
 In this article, we’ll take a closer look at the village of Scarinish, its attractions, and why it’s worth a visit on your next trip to Tiree.